 The views were independently collated and analysed by Bournemouth University’s Market Research Group.
 A mid-point review was carried out to review who had responded so far.
 Ongoing promotion was then targeted to ensure a good representative spread across Dorset’s geography, demography and diversity.

 Feedback was received from a number of sources, with representation from people with varied characteristics across a broad range of demographic groups.
 The full report is now available to download.

 Healthwatch Dorset also promoted opportunities to take part in two national surveys linked to the aspirations of the NHS Long Term Plan.

 Feedback and comments were reflected in the Our Dorset Looking Forward plan and helped to refine the priorities for us as a partnership going forward.

 It is important to inform and involve people in the development of health and care services.
 You’ve told us you want us to find creative and varied ways to hear people’s voices, ensuring clear opportunity for people to be involved, and to let you know that views have been listened to and how they have informed plans.

 This reflects other feedback from local stakeholders across Our Dorset ICS.
 In response our current approach to public engagement has a strong focus on working in partnership with local people, communities and the voluntary sector.

-We work closely with the voluntary and community sector and Dorset Race Equality Council, and meet regularly with a group of community leaders who represent a wide range of diverse communities.
+We work closely with the voluntary and community sector and Dorset Race Equality Council (DREC), and meet regularly with a group of community leaders who represent a wide range of diverse communities.